Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best forms: Pea and Brown Rice Blend (complementary amino acid profile), Soy Protein Isolate, Pea, Pumpkin, and Hemp Blend

 Consume post-workout to support muscle recovery, ideally within 1-2 hours of training.
-Aim for at least 25-30g of protein per serving to cross the leucine threshold for optimal muscle protein synthesis.
-If your product provides less than 25g, consider using 1.5 scoops.
+Aim for at least 25-30g of protein per serving to cross the leucine threshold for optimal muscle protein synthesis - 30-35g is optimal.
+If your product provides less than 25g, use 1.5 scoops.
 Blend with a leucine-rich source or BCAA supplement if using a lower-dose product.
+For minimized GI symptoms, prioritize high-quality isolates (80-85% pure protein) that have undergone ultrafiltration or isoelectric precipitation to remove FODMAP content - lower-quality pea powders carry significantly higher fermentable fiber burden.
 Can also be used as a meal replacement base alongside fats and carbohydrates.

 Who Should Take Plant Protein Blend?